KaDw/pk-crypt-rs/README.md

 To `decrypt` the input file `config.pk` to the output directory `config_decrypted` 3 things are required:

-1. Password also known as pk password.
+1. Pk password
-2. Table what encrpytion table to use, `new` or `old`.
+2. Table - selected between `new` or `old`.
-3. XOR key, it can be also recovered if user knows plaintext that is stored in a file
+3. XOR key - after unzipping the file with the correct password it has to be decoded.
+For this process the XOR key and table is required

 #### Decrypt with known XOR key